field

 Wheat drying

-The philosophy of the Century Experiment is a simple one: studying how farm management practices impact the ecology of the farm over the seasons, years, and decades will help us figure out how to make agriculture and food production more sustainable.
+The philosophy of the Century Experiment was a simple one: studying how farm management practices impact the ecology of the farm over the seasons, years, and decades helps us figure out how to make agriculture and food production more sustainable.

-On the 72 one-acre plots of the Century Experiment, we measure these trends by regularly observing:
+On the 72 one-acre plots of the Century Experiment, we measured these trends by regularly observing:

 • crop yield